usfomicshub/usfomicshub.github.io/Cluster_Computing/RNAseq_Pipeline/index.md

 classes: wide
 ---

-The OmicsHub has created a module for running the entire RNAseq pipeline in just a few lines.
+#### An easy-to-use environment for running the entire RNAseq pipeline in just a few lines!

 ### Requirements

 *   access to the RRA or CIRCE cluster